Zero Carbon Buildings

 These measures can also apply to Historic Buildings.
 We’ve recently worked on a Grade II Listed Church where Photo Voltaic Panels and a highly efficient Air Source Pump Heating System have been discreetly fitted to power and heat the building.
 The church has reported that they now generate virtually as much energy as they use.
 The Air Source Heat Pump is not only significantly cheaper to run than their previous heating system, but it can also keep the building at an ambient temperature during the winter outside service times, which is great for preserving and maintaining the building’s fabric.

 We therefore welcome the report and its findings, along with the tough challenges it sets.
-At Harrison Pitt Architects, we regularly use the techniques and technology which can help move our Country towards the virtually zero carbon goal.
+At HPA, we regularly use the techniques and technology which can help move our Country towards the virtually zero carbon goal.
 But at the moment, only some of our clients choose to voluntarily surpass the levels for energy efficiency set within the Building Regulations.

 The last time there was a major improvement within Thermal Requirements within the Building Regulations, the Standards were quickly accepted by society as the ‘norm’.
 Therefore, the Building Regulations need to change again, if the government want to make building virtually zero carbon an accepted mainstream occurrence.